Air Samarkand

-Air Samarkand, legal name ООО Sam Air is an Uzbek startup airline based at Samarkand International Airport in Samarkand.
+Air Samarkand (legal name ООО Sam Air) is a startup airline based at Samarkand International Airport in Samarkand, Uzbekistan.
 The airline operates charter and passenger flights within Asia.

 History

 The establishment of Air Samarkand began in 4 April 2022, the legal entity Air Samarkand or LLC Sam Air was registered.
 The airline was created with the goal of operating charter flights in Asia and connecting Samarkand to the region.

 On November 2, 2023, the airline received its first aircraft, an Airbus A330-300 that previously flew for China Airlines.

 On December 27, 2023, the airline was granted its Air Operator's Certificate (AOC).
 Air Samarkand was assigned its own ICAO code, UZS, and the radio call sign Samarkand.

 Its first passenger charter flight was conducted on December 29, 2023, to Istanbul Sabiha Gökçen International Airport.
 Its first scheduled flight was conducted on March 21, 2024, to Istanbul Airport.

 The airline’s charter program was launched on April 21, 2024, with the inaugural flight from Samarkand to Nha Trang, Vietnam.

 Air Samarkand, carried 152,600 passengers and 2.65 tons of cargo during 2024.
 It operated 1,237 flights – 498 with its Airbus A321neo, 236 on the Airbus A321 and 503 with the Airbus A330-300 – whilst setting an average load factor of 82% on regular scheduled services and 89% on charter flights.